First tips & ideas for fun water games with children

 Wasserspiele draußen | Mutter spielt mit Kind an einer Wassersprinkler Anlage

-In addition, wet grass quickly becomes slippery and slip hazard exists.
-Children are often not aware of this – so remind them from time to time so there are no tears.
+In addition, wet grass becomes slippery quickly and slip hazard exists.
+Children are often not aware of this — so remind them from time to time so there are no tears.

 Frequently asked questions about water features